Killthebug/Bika-Lims-Wiki/Bika-LIMS-Developer-Guidelines.md

 ### Releases life-cycle

-Bika LIMS project developers are committed to [release early, release often](http://en.wikipedia.org/wiki/Release_early,_release_often) to get better feedback from the user community and increase the quality of the system both from technical and functional view points.
+Bika LIMS project developers are committed to [release early, release often (RERO)](http://en.wikipedia.org/wiki/Release_early,_release_often) to get better feedback from the user community and increase the quality of the system both from technical and functional perspectives.
 Please see [Release life-cycles](https://github.com/bikalabs/Bika-LIMS/wiki/Releases-life-cycle) for more details.
 Pay special attention to section [Releases and Branches](https://github.com/bikalabs/Bika-LIMS/wiki/Releases-life-cycle#releases-and-branches).

 ### Branches and Branch-per-feature (BPF) approach

-Bika LIMS software development is based on Branch-per-feature approach.
-Before going further, please take your time to read thoroughly the [*A successful Git branching model, Vincent Driessen, 2010*](http://nvie.com/posts/a-successful-git-branching-model/), [*Branch-per-feature post, Adam Dimirtuk's, 2012*](http://dymitruk.com/blog/2012/02/05/branch-per-feature/) and [*A pragmatic guide to the Branch Per Feature git branching strategy, Katherine Bailey, 2013*](https://www.acquia.com/blog/pragmatic-guide-branch-feature-git-branching-strategy) posts.
+Bika LIMS software development uses a Branch-per-feature approach.
+Before continuing, please read the [*A successful Git branching model (Vincent Driessen, 2010)*](http://nvie.com/posts/a-successful-git-branching-model/), [*Branch-per-feature (Adam Dimirtuk, 2012)*](http://dymitruk.com/blog/2012/02/05/branch-per-feature/) and [*A pragmatic guide to the Branch Per Feature git branching strategy (Katherine Bailey, 2013)*](https://www.acquia.com/blog/pragmatic-guide-branch-feature-git-branching-strategy).

-The sources adhere to git-flow with the following additional constraints:
+BPF adheres to git-flow with additional constraints:

 1) Committing directly to any hotfix branch is not permitted.
-All changes to hotfix branches must be submitted as pull requests, and the complete test log (with no failures) should be included in the text of the pull request.
+All changes to hotfix branches are submitted as pull requests, and the complete test log (with no failures) must be included in the pull request text.

-2) Committing directly to the develop branch is permitted, but only in the case of trivial changes.
-The distinction between trivial and non-trivial changes is a subjective one, but there are some guidelines:
+2) Committing directly to the develop branch is permitted only in the case of trivial modifications.
+The distinction between trivial and important commits is a subjective one.
+When

-    - Multiple files or functions are changed
+* Multiple files or functions are changed
-    - The changes caused some refactoring which was not directly related to the issue
+* The changes caused some refactoring which was not directly related to the issue
-    - More than 100 lines are changed (even simple changes)
+* More than 100 lines are changed (even simple changes)
-    - You feel the need for code review, or have questions about your code
+* You feel the need for code review, or have questions about your code

 In these cases, you will need to branch from develop.